Our Guide to Spring in Keswick

 The poet William Wordsworth associated daffodils with the Lake District, and while he might have been inspired by Ullswater, Keswick is still a great place to spot these beautiful yellow flowers that are synonymous with spring.
 They can be found blooming alongside the river Greta, as well as down by Derwentwater.

-While you’re by the lake, follow the walking trail to Friar’s Crag.
-Friars Crag is a tranquil and peaceful spot, ideal for relaxing and taking in the natural beauty of the Lake District.
+Why not take a short walk to Friar’s Crag.
+It is a tranquil and peaceful spot (but it can get busy during school holidays), ideal for relaxing and taking in the natural beauty of the Lake District.
 The viewpoint is a popular place to sit and enjoy a picnic, read a book, or simply soak up the peaceful surroundings, and you're sure to spot some daffodils along the way.

 Enjoy the sight of spring lambs in the fields during lambing season.